We offer alternative school break opportunities for students.

 If my host location has its own waiver, do I need to fill out a second Habitat general waiver?

 Yes, even if your host location has a waiver, we’ll also need one for the main Habitat organization.
 You will find waivers on the resources page.

 Part of your $30 program fee is applied to supplemental accidental medical insurance.
 This policy will pay the deductible of an individual’s own insurance, as well as any costs exceeding his or her insurance limit, up to $250,000.
 If a participant does not have personal health insurance, he or she will be covered up to $250,000.
 This insurance covers all participants who have an accident while participating in group activities, including building on-site and host-sponsored evening activities.

 What is your cancellation policy?

-Once you pay the program fee, your group has committed to the trip for the number of spaces confirmed host locations then begin buying materials and making preparations.
+Once you pay the program fee, your group has committed to the trip for the number of spaces confirmed Host locations then begin buying materials and making preparations.
 Program fees are non-refundable and non-transferable, and any host site contributions must still be paid, even if someone is no longer able to participate.
 A significant decrease in attendance or canceling a trip may negatively impact the hosts’ building schedule.
 To ensure the best experience for your group, the host team and the future Habitat homeowner, please be sure your group can attend before paying the program fee.
-Additionally, if your group registers, but does not pay the program fees within one month, your registration will be canceled.
+Additionally, if your group registers, but does not pay the program fees within one month, your registration will be cancelled.